willdelorm/code100/README.md

 _Career Advice_ (76%) watched the videos on non-technical interviews, lined up time to work on answers for the common questions
 Decided on a project to build over the weekend using what I've learned recently

+### Day 30: March 4, 2023

+_JS Web Projects_ (36%) built a music player with local music files Started working on blog project

+### Day 31: March 5, 2023

+Completed _Career Advice_ course.
+Learning about negotiations and offers got me energized to find myself in that position one day soon!

 ## Missed Days to Make Up

 _Total Days: 2_